Ad Blocking

 Using Community SmartDNS Ad-Blocking Lists

-file to include the above configuration file:conf-file /etc/smartdns/anti-ad-smartdns.conf
+2. Modify the /etc/smartdns/smartdns.conf file to include the above configuration file:

 Ad Blocking Lists